David Flair: World Championship Wrestling (1993, 1998–2001)

 He eventually decided to become a wrestler and teamed with his father in his debut match at WCW/nWo Souled Out on January 17, 1999.
-Flair wrestled under his father's altered surname of "Fliehr".
+Fliehr wrestled under his father's altered surname of "Flair".
 They wrestled Curt Hennig and Barry Windham and won the match.

-On February 21, 1999 at SuperBrawl IX, David turned on his father and joined the nWo Elite.
+On February 21, 1999, at SuperBrawl IX, David turned on his father and joined the nWo Elite.
 He used a taser on his father to help Hogan win their WCW World Title match.
-He did not wrestle for a while but did appear in vignettes with Samantha (Torrie Wilson) while he was training at the WCW Power Plant.
+He did not wrestle for a while but did appear in vignettes with Samantha while he was training at the WCW Power Plant.

 Flair started to wrestle a regular schedule in May 1999.
 He made up with his father who then had the Four Horsemen help Flair win matches.
 Ric, being the on-screen WCW President, stripped WCW United States Champion Scott Steiner of his title and awarded it to Flair.
 On July 11, Flair defeated Dean Malenko, with the help of Ric and Arn Anderson, to keep the title in his first defense on pay-per-view.

 Flair was joined by Daffney at Starrcade in 1999.
 He was joined a little later by Crowbar.
-They formed a team and won the vacant WCW World Tag Team Titles in a tournament final on January 3, 2000 over Kevin Nash and Scott Steiner with Anderson as the special referee.
-They lost the titles to Big Vito and Johnny the Bull, "The Mamalukes," on January 19.
-Flair soon split with Crowbar and in May 2000, joined Vince Russo's New Blood.
-He dumped Daffney and took Miss Hancock (Stacy Keibler) as his valet.
+They formed a team and won the vacant WCW World Tag Team Titles in a tournament final on January 3, 2000, over Kevin Nash and Scott Steiner with Anderson as the special referee.
+They lost the titles to Big Vito and Johnny the Bull, The Mamalukes, on January 19.
+Flair soon split with Crowbar and in May 2000, joined Vince Russo's New Blood faction.
+He dumped Daffney and took Miss Hancock) as his valet.
 He also turned on his father again which led to a match against him at The Great American Bash.
 Flair lost, but the next night, he won a match against his father to retire him and shave his father's head.